ET Speaks From Home

 Take A Look At Chinese Funeral Mourning Clothing family

-As for his daughters’ children (my sister, myself and cousins), we all had to dress in dark blue.
-This photo was taken in front of his grand-looking altar and coffin.
+As for the grandchildren on his daughters’ side, including my sister, cousins, and me, we were dressed in dark blue.
+The photo was taken in front of his grand altar and coffin—a scene that felt both solemn and overwhelming.

 Take A Look At Chinese Funeral Mourning Clothing grandchildren